Ordained Ministry in the United Methodist Church

 Ministry of the Deacon

-Deacons are persons called by God, authorized by the church, and ordained by a bishop to a lifetime ministry of Word and Service to both the community and the congregation in a ministry that connects the two.
+Deacons are called by God, authorized by the church, and ordained by a bishop to a lifetime ministry of Word, Service, Compassion, and Justice, to both the community and the congregation in a ministry that connects the two.
+Deacons exemplify Christian discipleship and create opportunities for others to enter into discipleship.

-- leading in worship and assisting the elders in the administration of the sacraments of baptism and Holy Communion
+- In worship and in assisting the elders in the administration of the sacraments of baptism and Holy Communion

-- leading the congregation’s mission to the world
+- In the congregation’s mission to the world

-- leading the congregation in interpreting the needs, concerns, and hopes of the world.
+- In leading the congregation in response to the needs, concerns, and hopes of the world

 Ministry of Chaplains and Pastoral Counselors